codl/autoplay/README.md

 command can be one of :
-  radio [on|off|toggle]     : switches between radio mode and stat collection only trigger [number]          : sets how many tracks must be in the playlist at all times
+  radio [on|off|toggle]     : switches between radio mode and stat collection only trigger [number]          : sets how many tracks must be in the playlist at all times info [filename]           : gives some info on the specified track, or the currently playing track

   start
   kill